livioribeiro/nomad-lxd-terraform/README.md

 and use Consul service catalog to expose applications.

 HAProxy is configured to load balance between the two infra nodes.
-The container will map port 80 on the host in order to expose the services under `*.localhost`.
+The container will map ports 80 and 443 on the host in order to expose the services under `*.localhost`.

 The proxy configuration exposes the services at `{{ service name }}.apps.localhost`.